Githubense/Serpientes-Poemas/README.md

 - **Vortex**: Particle system for dynamic visual effects ([Vortex GitHub](https://github.com/twostraws/Vortex)).
 - **AVFoundation**: For audio playback and voice narration.
 - **Custom Fonts**: Beautiful typography using open-source fonts.

 ---

+## Accessibility ♿

+**Serpientes & Poemas** is fully compliant with VoiceOver, ensuring an inclusive experience for all players.
+All interactive elements, such as the dice, board spaces, and settings menu, include accessibility labels, hints, and dynamic updates to provide meaningful feedback for VoiceOver users.

+---

+## Device Compatibility 📱💻

+The game is optimized for both **iPhone** and **iPad**, with dynamic layouts that adapt seamlessly to different screen sizes.

+---